dabg3/EASY/README.md

 How do I know which services I've registered to?<br>
 By classifying emails as 'sent-by-human' or 'sent-by-service' first of all.
 I've picked a bunch of features (`src/easy/features.py`) and I'm gonna train a binary classificator on those.
-Then some kind of analysis is required to filter services emails.
+Then some kind of analysis is required to filter services emails further.

 If you like the project and you would like to contribute somehow (thought about another use cases? great), contact me, I appreciate :)